zahin-muhaimeen/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-**Version 1.1.0**
+**Version 1.2.0**

-A README of a Tic Tac Toe python project.
+Tic Tac Toe written in python.

 ---

 ## What's New

-1. New checking algorithm creating a much smoother and faster playing experience.
+1. Reformated the `tictactoe.py` so it is easier on the eyes, increasing readability
-2. Added feature which will allow you to replay the game without launching a new window.
+2. Removed magic numbers by replacing them with the appropriate constant value.

 ---